Thomas Weatherall

 Thomas Weatherall (born 22 August 2000) is an Australian actor and playwright.
-He is known for his performances in the television series RFDS (2019–2021) and Heartbreak High (2022), and for writing the play Blue, first performed in 2019.
+He gained recognition for his performances in the television series RFDS (2019–2021) and Heartbreak High (2022–2026), earning the AACTA Award and Logie Award for his portrayal of Malakai Mitchell in the latter.
+He has since starred in the war drama miniseries The Narrow Road to the Deep North (2025).

+On stage, Weatherall has written and starred in the one-man play Blue, from 2019.

 Early life and education

 Thomas Weatherall was born on 22 August 2000 in Rockhampton, Queensland, Australia.
 He is a Kamilaroi man.

-Weatherall grew up on the Gold Coast and attended Marymount College, where he was an active member of the cultural team, including cultural and mob captain in his final year in 2017.
+As an infant, Weatherall moved to the Gold Coast and grew up in the coastal city where he attended Marymount College and was an active member of the cultural team, including cultural and mob captain in his final year in 2017.
 At Marymount, Weatherall played the role of Lonny Barnett / Record executive in the college's 2017 production of Rock of Ages.

 As a child, he wanted to be a dancer when he grew up, and trained hard for this goal.
 However, he heard about ABC Television auditioning for roles in Deadlock (2018) during his last year of high school, and decided to give it a try.
 After landing the role, he found that he loved acting, and went on to study drama at Queensland University of Technology.
 As his screen career took off, he dropped out.